Akash23678/Detection-Of-DDoS-Attack-Using-Machine-Learning-Model/README.md

 ## Overview

 Here my objective is to develop a model that can accurately identify DDoS attacks in network traffic data.
 This will help the ""organizations"" detect and respond to DDoS attacks in a timely manner, protect their digital assets, prevent revenue loss and maintain their reputaion by detecting and mitigation DDoS attacks quickly and effectively.
-Furthermore, this model has the potential to improve internet access for ""individuals"" by reducing the impact of DDoS attacks on internet infrastructure and services.
+Furthermore, this model has the potential to improve internet access for **individuals** by reducing the impact of DDoS attacks on internet infrastructure and services.

 ## Tools and Technologies Used